DIGImend/uclogic-tools/README.md

 Installation
 ------------

-Requirements:

-* libusb >= 1.0

-Libusb development packages are usually named `libusb-1.0-0-dev` or `libusbx-devel`.
-Debian-based systems also need the `pkg-config` package installed.

 Download one of the release packages from the [releases page](https://github.com/DIGImend/uclogic-tools/releases).

 Use your Linux distribution tools to install either .rpm or .deb packages.

-Otherwise, to build and install from a source tarball the usual `./configure && make` is sufficient.
+To build uclogic-tools from the source code, you will need the libusb development package installed.
+It is usually named `libusb-1.0-0-dev` or `libusbx-devel`.

+If you're using a release tarball, then you can build uclogic-tools by executing this command in the unpacked source code directory:

+    ./configure && make

+If you're building a development version downloaded with Git or via GitHub's "Download ZIP" link, you will also need `autoconf` and `automake` installed on all distros, as well as `pkg-config` on Debian-based systems.
+After that you should be able to build uclogic-tools by executing the following in source code directory:

-To build from the Git tree autotools are required and `autoreconf -i -f && ./configure && make` is sufficient.
+    autoreconf -i -f && ./configure && make

-To install uclogic-tools from source, use `make install`.
+After building uclogic-tools from the source code, you can run the compiled programs directly, or install them with this command, from the same directory:

+    sudo make install

 Usage
 -----